 These must report preliminary research findings that are highly original, of immediate interest and are likely to have a high impact on the journal readership.
 Communications are given priority treatment, are fast-tracked through the publication process and appear prominently at the front of the journal.

 These must be a critical evaluation of the existing state of knowledge on a particular facet of lab-on-a-chip science.
 Simple literature surveys will not be accepted for publication.
+Critical reviews should not contain unpublished original research.
 Potential review writers should contact the editorial office for a review proposal form before embarking on the writing of your review.

 Tutorial reviews should provide an introduction and overview of an important topic of relevance to the journal readership.
 The topic should be of relevance to both researchers who are new to the field as well as experts and provide a good introduction to the development of a subject, its current state and indications of future directions the field is expected to take.
+Tutorial reviews should not contain unpublished original research.
 Potential review writers should contact the editorial office for a review proposal form before embarking on the writing of your review.

 These are smaller, more focused versions of the critical and tutorial reviews on a well-defined, specific topic area covering approximately the last 24 months.
 Frontier reviews should be brief and should review work no more than 24 months old.
 Articles should cover only the most interesting/significant developments in that specific subject area.
 The article should be highly critical and selective in referencing published work.

 One or two paragraphs of speculation about possible future developments may also be appropriate in the conclusion section.
 Frontier reviews may also cover techniques/technologies that are too new for a full review or may address a subset of technologies available for a given area of research.
+Frontier reviews should not contain unpublished original research.
 Potential review writers should contact the editorial office for a review proposal form before embarking on the writing of your review.